 Two simple words, oxygen deprivation can and should strike fear into new parents.
 Oxygen deprivation during childbirth is can be caused by a number of factors and if not identified quickly, can lead to a whole host of problems including mobility issues, autism and cerebral palsy among other problems.
 What many parents wonder is what causes oxygen deprivation during birth.
 The answers are complicated and frightening and unfortunately in some cases, can occur without anyone realizing there is a problem.
+If you encounter any issues during the birth of your child, contact our Louisville birth injury attorneys immediately.

 Asphyxia (or lack of oxygen) causes a whole host of issues and can be caused by numerous factors including: